tanij/dt-exercises/_instructions_mooc/01-welcome/course-logistics.md

 Each learning module will include video lectures, activities, a homework exercise, and optional additional materials like supplementary readings, surveys, quizzes, etc.

-* Video Lectures will cover the theory behind the topics at hand.
+* Video lectures will cover the theory behind the topics at hand.
   ○ You should watch all videos

 * Activities